 Time-of-Day (5-8 p.m.)
 Rate

-If you’re home on weekdays, take advantage of the lowest summer off-peak rates: Monday through Friday from midnight to noon.
-Consider doing household chores like laundry or running your dishwasher before noon, or if you’re a night owl, after midnight.
-You’ll save even more and beat the hottest hours of the day.
+Consider doing household chores like laundry or running your dishwasher before 5 p.m. or after 8 p.m.
 Or schedule chores for any time on weekends and holidays when all hours are at the lowest off-peak price.

 Are you an electric vehicle owner?
 Learn how you can get a discount on your electric bill.